mevdschee/cakephp2-php8/README.md

 ## Changelog

+### 2022-09-30

+- Remove PHP 8 requirement
+- remove `mixed` and `void` types in parameters and returns to avoid problems in PHP 7

 ### 2022-09-27

 - Fixed multiple `CREATE UNIQUE INDEX` statements from schema shell that did not work on PostgreSQL.